kenanb/kenanb-blog/_posts/2024-01-14-debugging-tip-this-is-usually-rdi.md

 **In x86-64 Linux distributions, [the `this` pointer][cppreference-this] will _usually_ be passed via `rdi` register when calling a non-static member function.**

 Nowadays, most debugging is thankfully done at source level.
 However, I think some familiarity of lower-level patterns is good.
-The `rdi` pointer is a good start, because it is easy to remember, and it shows up a lot in generated instructions.
+The role of `rdi` register is a good start, because it is easy to remember, and it shows up a lot in generated instructions.

 I will start with this occasionally-useful bit of information, and use it as an excuse to discuss some key concepts in future posts.
 Some of these concepts will be needed to [understand interop][int-asm-7] as well.